joshpelkey/nestdata/README.md

 # nestdata
+Using python-nest to get and store nest data over time, which is then displayed via highcharts

 Don't forget to create virtualenv for this called nestdata, or update the scripts Don't forget to pip install python-nest